ibm-cloud-docs/cephaas/setup-terraform.md

    ```
    {: screen}

-Setting the endpoint can also be accomplished by including the below tag in your terraform resources
+   Setting the endpoint can also be accomplished by including the below tag in your terraform resources.

    ```terraform
    sds_endpoint="<SDS_ENDPOINT>"